 I now work out 4-5 days a week doing mainly resistance and strengthening training with weights, and I’ve cut certain foods out of my diet to reduce my insulin levels, these include fizzy drinks, processed snacks, refined grains.
 Since doing so, my bloating has decreased significantly and I feel stronger than ever before!
 I’ve also realised the importance of getting enough sleep and if possible, putting myself in less anxiety ridden situations to ease my symptoms, as stress is a big contributor to your immune system.

 Did you find any sort of stigma around PCOS and/or its symptoms?

 With regards to my period cramps, everyone was always very understanding.
 However, my relationship with my parents growing up was fairly rocky due to my mood swings and low mood.
 It definitely affected my home life and my parents would get very frustrated with me.
 I don’t blame them, as I was a bit of a nightmare, but in hindsight we wished we could have spotted that it was some kind of hormonal imbalance playing havoc.
 I think hormonal imbalances in people of all ages are completely overlooked, and doctors certainly don’t seem to be paying enough attention to the symptoms.

 Why have you shared your story?

-I already share a lot of my life online, so it felt natural to share my PCOS diagnosis with others as I knew therey’d be lots of women out there in the same situation as me that could relate.
-Being diagnosed was pretty upsetting for me, but as soon as I posted about it the response from women in the same boat was overwhelming.
+I already share a lot of my life online, so it felt natural to share my PCOS diagnosis with others as I knew there would be lots of people out there in the same situation as me that could relate.
+Being diagnosed was pretty upsetting for me, but as soon as I posted about it the response from people in the same boat was overwhelming.
 That sense of community is super comforting, and I hope I also encouraged others to get checked themselves if they’ve been suffering with similar symptoms.

-Top tips for anyone experiencing the same thing
+Top tips for anyone who experiences the same thing

 Follow Georgia on Instagram.